List of Heroes Reborn characters: Molly Walker

 Molly Walker (Francesca Eastwood), a returning character from the original series, is an Evo with a power that Erica desperately needs, the ability to locate any Evo on the planet.
 She is captured and used to launch E.P.I.C., a technology with the same power.
 However, she refuses to reveal to Erica the location of Claire's children, and when Noah shows up to rescue her she shoots herself in the head to protect them.
+When Noah time travels back to the Odessa Peace Summit, Molly is seen amongst the attendees and is given Mohinder's research before the bombing.